Warren Wilson College: History

 A new academic building, Myron Boon Hall, was constructed on the site formerly occupied by Carson Hall; it was completed in May 2018.
 The building is LEED Gold Certified.

 The college's pool has been closed since 2014 when repairs to structural beams were deemed too expensive.
 Demolition and construction of a new pool structure began in 2017.
 Buncombe County contributed $300,000 to the project, with the understanding that local swim teams would also be able to use the pool.
 Construction encountered major setbacks.
 Although originally planned to be completed for the 2017–18 swim season, work on the internal aspects of the pool were still underway as of May 2023.
-In October of 2025, the college was awarded $1.6 million by the Buncombe County Tourism Product Development Fund to complete and upgrade Warren Wilson College's Aquatic Center.
-Construction is expected to begin in June 2026 and reach completion by January 2027.
+In October 2025, the college was awarded $1.6 million by the Buncombe County Tourism Product Development Fund to complete and upgrade Warren Wilson College's Aquatic Center.
+Construction is expected to begin in October 2026 and reach completion by the spring of 2027.

 Academics

 Undergraduate

-The foundation of the school's undergraduate curriculum establishes that all students earn 128 hours of academic credit, work 8–15 hours per week for the school, and complete the Community Engagement Commitment.
+The foundation of the school's undergraduate curriculum establishes that all students earn 128 hours of academic credit, work 10-20 hours per week for the school, and complete the Community Engagement Commitment.
 Students earn $9.05 per hour that goes directly towards their tuition.
 Unlike other schools in the Work College Consortium, students at Warren Wilson do not receive traditional pay checks.

 Required subjects include Artistic Expression, History and Political Science, Language and Global Issues, Literature, Mathematics, Natural Sciences, Philosophy and Religious Studies, and Social Sciences to graduate and receive a Bachelor of Arts or Bachelor of Science degree.
 In addition to traditional liberal arts majors such as biology and English, undergraduates have the option of majoring in Outdoor Leadership or Environmental Studies.
 The Natural Science Undergraduate Research Sequence (NSURS) is the undergraduate research and presentation that is required for all Bachelor of Science degrees given by the college.